immutant/immutant/docs/guides/EAP.md

 [Red Hat JBoss Enterprise Application Platform](https://www.redhat.com/en/technologies/jboss-middleware/application-platform) (EAP for short) is the commercial product built on the open source JBoss application server.
-The current version (6.4.0) is based on a JBoss AS version that predates WildFly, so has some component differences with WildFly and Immutant itself.
-However, starting with Immutant 2.1.0, you can now deploy Immutant applications to EAP, with some caveats.
+The current version (6.4.x) is based on a JBoss AS version that predates WildFly, so has some component differences with WildFly and Immutant itself.
+However, starting with Immutant 2.1.0, you can now deploy Immutant applications to EAP the same way you can to [WildFly](guide-wildfly.html), with some caveats.

 ## Messaging

-EAP 6.4.0 uses an older version of HornetQ (2.3.25 vs. 2.4.5 brought in by Immutant).
+EAP 6.4.x uses an older version of HornetQ (2.3.25 vs. 2.4.5 brought in by Immutant).
 If you are using `org.immutant/messaging`, you'll need to exclude its version of HornetQ and bring in the version being used in EAP: